 Knowing how to write a book review that is actually good is not something many can achieve.
 There’s a reason why there are so much fewer literary critics than actual writers.

 The main reason for that is that one of the most important parts of knowing how to do a book review the right way is actually the reviewer’s opinion rather than the writing technique from the review.
-Of course, we are all entitled to our opinion and in order to efficiently put our thoughts in writing, we need to follow certain guidelines, and respect a certain format of writing a book review.
+Of course, we are all entitled to our opinion and in order to efficiently put our thoughts in writing, we need to follow certain guidelines and respect a certain format for writing a book review.

 Once you’ve finished reading the book (taking into account everything we mentioned above), it’s time to start writing.
 Here’s our roadmap to a successful book review.

 Clearly one of the more important parts of writing a book review is a short summary of the action.
-Always start with a quick description of the book, adding what it is about, what period the action is taking place in and who the main characters are.
+Always start with a quick description of the book, adding what it is about, what period the action is taking place in, and who the main characters are.

-Throughout the book review, don’t hesitate to use quotes from the book whenever you feel like they would support your ideas.
+Throughout the review, don’t hesitate to use quotes from the book whenever you feel like they would support your ideas.

 Whether you focus on writing techniques, the light different characters are being put in or other details about how the book was written, quotes play an important role in making your work more credible.